-Philip G. Freelon, FAIA, is the founder of The Freelon Group, an architecture firm based in Durham, North Carolina that focused on higher education, science and technology, and museum and cultural center projects and that merged with Perkins+Will in 2014.
-Since its establishment in 1990, the firm has completed major museum projects in Baltimore, San Francisco, and Charlotte; the joint-venture design team of Freelon Adjaye Bond was selected by the Smithsonian Institution to design the new National Museum of African American History and Culture on the National Mall in Washington, D.C.
-Mr. Freelon's work has received dozens of AIA design awards at the national, regional, and state levels, and has been published in national professional journals including Architecture, Progressive Architecture, Architectural Record, and Contract magazine which named him Designer of the Year in 2008.
+Philip G. Freelon, FAIA, was the founder of The Freelon Group, an architecture firm based in Durham, North Carolina that focused on higher education, science and technology, and museum and cultural center projects and that merged with Perkins+Will in 2014.
+Since its establishment in 1990, the firm completed major museum projects in Baltimore, San Francisco, and Charlotte; the joint-venture design team of Freelon Adjaye Bond was selected by the Smithsonian Institution to design the new National Museum of African American History and Culture on the National Mall in Washington, D.C.
+Mr. Freelon's work received dozens of AIA design awards at the national, regional, and state levels, and was published in national professional journals including Architecture, Progressive Architecture, Architectural Record, and Contract magazine which named him Designer of the Year in 2008.
 The Freelon Group received AIA North Carolina's Outstanding Firm Award in 2001.